Apple Flow

 • Orchestrator: Routes commands and manages approvals

-• Connector: Stateless CLI per turn -- codex exec, claude -p, gemini -p, or cline -y
+• Connector: Stateless CLI per turn (codex exec, claude -p, gemini -p, cline -y) or native local Ollama (/api/chat)

 • Store: Persists sessions, runs, approvals, and scheduled actions